 In practical applications, we need to use different lasers to produce wavelengths suitable for various scenarios.
 Due to the monochromatic properties of the laser, most working scenes will have only one or a few specific wavelengths.
 Therefore, protective tools’ design and production can focus on these specific wavelengths to achieve more effective protection.

 Moreover, the high-energy characteristics of the laser, particularly in high-power laser applications, make the laser environment more “extreme” than natural light environments.
 It is akin to a tall building suddenly rising from the ground without a smooth transition.
 This extreme environment demands higher protective capabilities from our protective tools.

 Laser protective glasses

-The basic principle of laser protective glasses is to reflect and absorb artificial lasers that do not exist in nature through different lens coating and special lens materials, so as to avoid damage to human eyes.
+The fundamental principle of laser protective glasses is to reflect and absorb artificial lasers that are not found in nature by using different lens coatings and special lens materials.
+This helps prevent damage to human eyes.

-On the other hand, the different colors of the lens also enable users to intuitively judge the applicable scenes of different glasses, reducing the user’s hands-on cost.
+On the other hand, the various lens colors allow users to easily identify the appropriate usage scenarios for different glasses, thus reducing the user’s need for trial and error.

-Therefore, we can answer the question at the beginning of the article now.
+Therefore, we can now answer the question posed at the beginning of this article.